Southern Shores Field Service Council: Camp Teetonkah

 Located on Wolf Lake in Jackson, MI; Camp Teetonkah claims to be the second oldest scout camp in the United States.
-It boasts 240 aches of land and currently caters to Cub Scout programs.
+It boasts 240 acres of land and currently caters to Cub Scout programs.

 Closed as of 2020

 Camp Rota-Kiwan

 Formerly located in Texas Township south of Kalamazoo, MI; Camp Rota-Kiwan formerly occupied nearly 200 acres of land and was closed by the council in 2019 for financial reasons.

 Camp Munhacke

 Formerly located on Bruin Lake in Gregory, Michigan, Camp Munhacke was closed by the council on December 31, 2019, for financial reasons.

 Camp Kanesatake

 Formerly located on Washington Lake in Cambridge, MI, Camp Kanesatake was purchased in 1926 and operated for roughly 50 years.

 Wrights Lake Scout Camp

 Formerly located in Evart, MI, Wright's Lake Scout Camp was closed by the council after the 1995 season for financial reasons.

 Order of the Arrow

 Kishahtek Lodge (2012–2020)

 Kishahtek Lodge, maintained the lodge number 88, and served as the Field Service Council's Order of the Arrow Lodge.
 The name is translated as "Northern Lights" in Lenne Lenape, and the totem is the wolverine.

 The lodge was formed from merging Manitous Lodge 88 and Nacha-Mawat Lodge 373 after the Great Sauk Trail Council and Southwest Michigan Council merged into the Southern Shores Field Service Council.